luposdate3000/luposdate3000/README.md

 * at time of testing ... the native target is approximately 20 times slower
-* native target calls freeze on EVERYTHING that means, that any global variable needs a full replication on every modification which is very very bad.
+* native target calls freeze on EVERYTHING that means, that any global variable needs a full replication on every modification which is very very bad. this should change with upcoming kotlin-releases
 * gradle has more kotlin related features than maven especially if not-java targets should be build
 * If the program breaks and you dont think it should break, than clear the build folder and compile again.
   The incremental build sometimes just dont work - especially with enabled inlining.
+* My experiments show that Threads are faster than Coroutines, because of the constantly allocated and released intermediate Objects, which are completely useless.
+  Maybe this changes with updates to the kotlin-compiler.
+  Currently: just use Threads.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0)